NativeScript/docs-v7/getting-started.md

 Here's what these various files and folders do:

 - **app**: This folder contains all the development resources you need to build your app.
 You'll be spending most of your time editing the files in here.
-- **package.json**: This file contains configuration about your app, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
+- **package.json**: This file contains your app's configuration details, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
 We'll take a closer look at how to use this file when we talk about using npm modules in [chapter 5](#plugins-and-npm-modules).
 - **platforms**: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
-For instance in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
+For example in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
 Similarly, the `ios` folder contains the Groceries' Xcode project and .ipa executables.

 The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; therefore it's a best practice to treat the `platforms` folder as generated code.
 The Groceries app includes the `platforms` folder in its `.gitignore` to exclude its files from source control.

-Next, let's dig into the ```app``` folder, as that's where you'll be spending the majority of your time.
+Next, let's dig into the `app` folder, as that's where you'll be spending the majority of your time.

 ```
 .